-98 Approximately two-thirds of the nuclear power reactors built in the United States have been PWRs, while about one-third have been BWRs.
+98 Approximately two-thirds of the nuclear power reactors built in the United States have been PWRs, while about onethird have been BWRs.
 A disproportionate number of the reactors built in the west (72%) were PWRs, whereas a somewhat larger percentage of the reactors built in the East were BWRs (36%).
 Approximately 80% of the total number of reactors built in the United States were built in the East, compared to about 25% in the West.
 Of the 40 BWRs built in the United States, more than 80% were in the East.
-Of the 76 PWRs built, however, about 75% were built in the eastern half of the United States.
+Of the 76 PWRs built, however, about 75% were amount of SNF stored in dry casks at western sites (32%, or 4,280 out of 13,358 MTU) compared to the national distribution of about 27%.